tettou771/ofxBinaryCommunicator/README.md

 ofxBinaryCommunicator is a library for efficient binary communication between Arduino and openFrameworks.
 It allows sending and receiving custom-defined struct data over serial communication with data integrity verification.

+The purpose is to be able to send and receive packages containing several types, like OSC or MQTT.
+Since only predefined structures can be used for communication, flexibility is sacrificed but the overhead is small.
+It is also suitable when there is a limit to the number of bytes that can be sent, such as when a microcontroller sends and receives data several hundred times per second.

 ## Features

-- Send and receive custom-defined structs directly
+- Direct sending and receiving of custom-defined structures
-- Data integrity verification using Fletcher's Checksum
-- Error handling capabilities
 - Compatible with both Arduino and openFrameworks
-- Support for multiple data types with topic IDs
+- Support for multiple data types using topicId
+- Verification of data integrity using checksum
-- Escape sequence handling for reliable data transmission
+- Error handling function

 ## Installation